gitlabhq/omnibus-gitlab/README.md

 This will only work after you have run `gitlab-ctl reconfigure` at least once.

-## Using omnibus-gitlab with a remote database server
+## Using a non-packaged database management server

-This is an advanced topic.
 If you do not want to use the built-in Postgres server of omnibus-gitlab or if you want to use MySQL (GitLab Enterprise Edition only) you can do so as follows.